 They ruled that our client, as an individual with cognitive disabilities, was not given due process by her employer to pursue her legal options.
 Her termination letter and release were invalidated, leaving the terms of her termination wide open for negotiation.

 Employers should always advise their terminated employees to seek independent legal advice before signing a release tied to a termination letter.
 If however, you signed a release without legal counsel, then this case proves it may not be the end of the line.

 The Ontario Human Rights Code does not explicitly bar applications from proceeding after employees have signed a release and accepted the terms of a termination letter.
 But it is a rare occurrence, for sure.
 Contact us if you believe you signed your termination papers, prematurely and under duress.
-Our experienced lawyers will examine the facts, like we did for Ms. Plaskitt, to determine whether an abuse or neglect of process merits a legal hearing to nullify the terms of your executed agreement.
+Our experienced lawyers will examine the facts, as we did for our client, to determine whether abuse or neglect of process merits a legal hearing to nullify the terms of your executed agreement.